Practical examples of how you can organize manufacturing orders on the production schedule

 How to get the most of production scheduling based on machines:

 • Instead of complicated names, give your machines some simple markings or use numbers.
-When there are five similar injection moulding machines, you can name them respectively: IM1, IM2, IM3, IM4, IM5, or use common names such as Arburg next to the window, large Fanuc machine, etc.
+When there are five similar injection molding machines, you can name them respectively: IM1, IM2, IM3, IM4, IM5, or use common names such as Arburg next to the window, large Fanuc machine, etc.

 • When there are many machines in your production hall, it is good to divide them into two computers (and dashboards), with each computer at the opposite end of the production hall.
 The machines closer to that computer will be analogically displayed on that dashboard.